Kings Norton: Urbanisation

 During the 20th century, the area grew further with additional private and public housing.
 In October 1920, 25½ acres of land at Kings Norton (just below St Nicolas' Church) were purchased by the Birmingham Civic Society and afterwards presented to the city for the benefit of the citizens of Birmingham.
 The Society also designed and paid for the formal gardens, gates on the Pershore Road side and stone benches.

 In 1937 the Birmingham Medical Officer of Health reported that 'a substantial number of dwellings in King's Norton village [are] unfit for human habitation', with many of the houses affected over a hundred years old.
 In June 1937 the City Council ordered the making of clearance orders, under section 25 of the Housing Act, 1936.
 With the clearance of city centre slum housing, there was a pressing need for additional social housing in Birmingham.
 As part of this programme, the City Council built several new housing estates in Kings Norton, including the Wychall Farm and Pool Farm estates in the 1950s and the Primrose and Hawkesley estates in the 1960s and 1970s.
 These new estates occupied land that had previously been open farmland, most notably the area known as the Three Estates (Pool Farm, Primrose and Hawkesley), which lies mostly to the east of the Birmingham and Worcester canal and the A441 Redditch Road.

 In the mid-1970s, a large housing estate featuring both private and social housing as well as a small shopping area (although many of the shops have long since closed), a public house, a primary school and a day centre was built on what was once the Kings Norton Golf Course and is often colloquially referred to as the 'Golf Course Estate'.

 The Wychall Farm housing estate, which is in the historic parish of Kings Norton, was developed by the city council during the 1950s, and also included Wychall Farm Primary School, for pupils aged 5–11 years, which opened in 1956.
 However, the housing fell into increasing disrepair towards the end of the 20th century and by the summer of 2006 a demolition programme had begun on the estate, with 500 homes demolished to make way for a 350-home housing association development.
 Within three years, most of the demolition had been completed and some of the new homes were already occupied.

 Education

 Over the years, Kings Norton has had many educational institutions named after the area and built in the area.
-Some include:
+They include: